HermanduPreez/rock_paper_scissors/README.md

-Write a function that plays a single round of Rock Paper Scissors.
+Write a function that plays five rounds of Rock Paper Scissors.
 The function should take two parameters
 - the playerSelection and computerSelection
 - and then return a string that declares the winner of the round like so: